ansel1/merry/README.md

 Details
 -------

+* Support for go 2's errors.Is and errors.As functions
 * New errors have a stacktrace captured where they are created
 * Add a stacktrace to existing errors (captured where they are wrapped)